Itsfoss0/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - [X] How to iterate over a dictionary
 - [X] What is a lambda function
 - [X] What are the map, reduce and filter functions

+## Script Requirements
+* Allowed editors: vi, vim, emacs
+* All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5)
+* All your files should end with a new line
+* The first line of all your files should be exactly #!/usr/bin/python3
+* Your code should use the pycodestyle (version 2.8.*)
+* All your files must be executable